How To Scan a QR Code on an iPhone & iPad

 1. Open the Camera app

-Start by unlocking your iPhone, iPad, or iPod.
-Locate and open the Camera app.
-You can do this from the Lock Screen by swiping left (on most iOS versions), finding the Camera app icon on your Home Screen, or accessing it through the Control Center.
+Unlock your iPhone and open the “Camera” app.
+You can also access it from the Lock Screen by swiping left (on most iOS versions) or by tapping the Camera icon in the Control Center.

 • position-qr-code